StuartMacKay/checklisting/README.rst

 to avoid interfering with any other variables.
 When the setting is defined using the -s option when running the scrapers, this prefix must be dropped::

-NOTE: CHECKLISTS_REPORT_RECIPIENTS is a comma-separated list of one or more email addresses.
+NOTE: REPORT_RECIPIENTS is a comma-separated list of one or more email addresses.
 The default value is an empty string so no status reports will be mailed out.
-However if the LOG_LEVEL is set to 'DEBUG' the status report will be written to the file checklists_scrapers_status.txt in the CHECKLISTS_DOWNLOAD_DIR directory.
+However if the LOG_LEVEL is set to 'DEBUG' the status report will be written to the file checklists_scrapers_status.txt in the DOWNLOAD_DIR directory.

-NOTE: You can configure the mail server settings using the same environment variables used by the django-checklists project.
-This minimises the number of variables that need to be defined when using both apps in the same project.
-See the settings file for the names of the variables to use.

 Everything is now ready to run.